elasticio/csv-component/README.md

 This trigger will fetch the CSV file from a given URL.
 The address must be accessible to the component.
 The fetched CSV file will be placed in the attachment part of the outgoing message.

+#### Limitations

+You may get `Component run out of memory and terminated.` error during run-time, that means that component needs more memory, please add
+ `EIO_REQUIRED_RAM_MB` Environment variables for csv-component in this case.

 ## Actions